| Title | Seminar Banking and Finance |

 | Prerequisites | - |

 | Introductory course to academic research | We offer an introductory course into research, scientific writing, LaTeX, Python and R, held at the beginning of the lecture period.
 It is structured as an in-person presentation series (with hands on excercises and ample room for your questions).
 Details are available here on our website.
-If this is the first paper/thesis you write with the IBF, participating in the introductory course is mandatory.
-Alternatively, we offer the methodological introduction as an online ILIAS-course.
-It is available on demand (any time during the term and also after the binding registration).
-Nevertheless, we highly recommend attending the in-person course at the start of the term. |
+If this is the first paper/thesis you write with the IBF, participating in the introductory course is mandatory. |

 | Formal guidelines | Guidelines for the preparation of scientific papers are available on Stud.IP. |